-This is a Job Opportunity as an Earth Science Assistant at the Canadian Rockies Earth Science Resource Centre (www.CRESRC.ca) during the summer of 2020.
-This position is partially funded by a 2020 Canada Summer Jobs grant.
+This is a Job Opportunity as an Earth Science Assistant at the Canadian Rockies Earth Science Resource Centre (www.CRESRC.Ca) during the summer of 2022.
+This position may be partially funded by a 2022 Canada Summer Jobs grant.
 The offer is contingent on satisfying the Canada Summer Jobs grant requirements (see EMP5397).
-It is understood that the applicant:
+It is understood that the applicant

 1) agrees to work 35 hours/week for 8 weeks straight (at a minimum),

 2) must be a Canadian citizen, permanent resident or refugee (see CSJ guidelines) and

 3) must be between 15 and 30 (inclusive) at the time of employment start.

 The hourly rate is $20/hour plus vacation pay at 4% of base salary and less income tax, Employment Insurance (EI) and Canada Pension Plan (CPP).
 Payroll is monthly and cheques are given out by the 5th day of the month for the past month’s work.
 The work term will start as late as Saturday July 9 and end on approximately Sunday September 4.
 The standard work-week is Wednesday to Sunday 10:00am-5:00pm (7 hours per day, 35 hours per week).
 These hours may be adjusted to account for special events causing changes in daily operations.
 No overtime is anticipated.
 Adjustments to the work-week will be discussed and dealt with on a mutually agreeable basis.